OpenNeuroDatasets/ds005472/README.md

 # ds004331 - fMRIPrep derivatives

-This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep vVERSION on [ds004331](https://openneuro.org/datasets/ds004331).
+This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep v23.2.0 on [ds004331](https://openneuro.org/datasets/ds004331).

 ## Methods